iqnev/blog/content/posts/load-configuration-from-json-file.md

 By understanding these concepts and leveraging the power of MicroProfile Config, you can further optimize your Quarkus application's configuration management and streamline the development process.

+The full source code is available at [Github](https://github.com/iqnev/quarkus-load-configuration-from-externa-json-file "Title")